brannondorsey/tvtalker/README.md

 Requires [TVTalker-app](https://github.com/brannondorsey/tvtalker-app) for full functionality.

 Perhaps in the future this tool can be standardized and documented, but for now I would imagine that they are fairly cryptic and unhelpful for other users.

+For those brave enough to try, check out the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.